allencheng443/cubtek-coding-standard/README.md

 ## License

-This extension is licensed under the [MIT License](LICENSE).
+This extension is licensed under the MIT License.
+See the [LICENSE](./LICENSE) file for details.

 ## Support

-If you encounter any problems or have suggestions, please file an issue on our [GitHub repository](https://github.com/yourusername/cubtek-coding-standard).
+If you encounter any problems or have suggestions, please file an issue on our [GitHub repository](https://github.com/allencheng443/cubtek-coding-standard).

 ---